 - Video view retargeting (love this one) – this is a retargeting list we created in Facebook of anyone who watched more than 3 seconds of a video we promoted on Facebook (we’ve done this test with 25%, 50%, AND other variations too, but for this test we kept the video view retargeting very loose to keep conditions as similar as possible)

-- Product category buyers Lookalike audience (one of my favorite cold audiences) – This is a 1% Lookalike (LAL) audience of buyers who have bought at least one item from that product category, or products closely related to the promoted product
+- Product category buyers Lookalike audience (one of my favourite cold audiences) – This is a 1% Lookalike (LAL) audience of buyers who have bought at least one item from that product category, or products closely related to the promoted product

 The additional 5 audiences used included: